Table of Contents

 Meningitis can spread directly to the spinal cord due to its topographical proximity.

-Commonly referred to encephalomyelitis, in this condition the nerve sheaths in the brain and the spine is damaged.
+Commonly referred to encephalomyelitis, in this condition the nerve sheaths in the brain and the spine are damaged.
 This can result in a variety of physical as well as mental disorders.

 Common symptoms of myelitis